Kialo requires cookies to work correctly.

 Wireless charging does not involve any ports or cables that can be damaged and stop working.

 Free wireless charging pads are available in public places (Starbucks, airports, etc.).
-One can thereby even if no cable is available.
+One can thereby charge a phone even if no cable is available.

 Wireless charging can be helpful in cars as it makes charging the phone easier and less distracting than dealing with a cable and plugs.